markmckeown/digby/README.md

 bcachefs approach is described here https://bcachefs.org/Snapshots/.

-As off version 0.6 digby has efficitively two snapshots, these are managed by the two master pages (current and previous).
+As off version 0.6 digby has two snapshots: the current and previous, these are managed by the two master pages (current and previous).
 When an update is started the current master page is copied and used to find the tree roots, new blocks are written out and a set of no longer used blocks is collected.
 When the transaction commits the freed blocks are added to the free lists.
 The previous master page is overwritten with the new master copy (previous now becomes current) leaving two versions of the db.
 We can extend this to N versions, when a transaction completes write the freed blocks to a ring buffer of pages in an object with the transaction id (reuse a tuple).
 When we have completed N transactions we can remove the freed blocks from the ring buffer and add them to free pages lists and the first snapshot is no longer available, iterate forward in this manner.
 Its not clear if clones (writeable) snapshots can be created with this approach.
 Note also each page has a version number, similar to ZFS, so a variation of the ZFS approach could be used.

+Note creating a ring buffer of pages or a doubly linked list of pages is difficult in COW, When a page needs to be modified a version is created and written at a different location, this means anything that pointed to this page now has a broken pointer.

 ### Fast Paxos & Flexible Paxos
 Integrating Paxos into the database could provide an interesting alternative to a traditional WAL.
-For instance, if Paxos outputs a queue of agreed work, this could serve as the transaction log.
+For instance, if Paxos outputs a queue of agreed work, this could serve as the transaction log or an intend log.
 Fast Paxos can reach agreement in a single round but suffers under high contention, requiring larger quorums.
 Flexible Paxos helps mitigate phase 2 quorum bottlenecks.

 In a sharded architecture, Digby could use thousands of Paxos state machines for replication by partitioning the key namespace using a hash function.
 For example, 2,000 state machines could map to 2,000 independent B+ trees rooted in a single file, each utilizing COW.
 This could heavily leverage the parallel I/O capabilities of NVMe drives, with cross-shard transactions utilizing Paxos Commit.
 A forest of trees would mean losing range queries.